 One identified port strategy for pre-emptive defence of market share is to increase the flow shipped by direct calling intercontinental container lines.
+If this strategy could be implemented successfully, the focal seaport would develop a high degree of strategic immunity to market attacks in its hinterland.
 This also has the indirect effect of reducing size of the flow carried via other transhipment ports (the G-O flow in Figure 1), which is vulnerable to competition as explained above.
 Besides being a defence strategy it may also have offensive characteristics.
 In generic terms it is a product/service differentiation likely to be perceived as quality improvement by Scandinavian shippers.
 It will promote shipper loyalty.
-It may also expand the hinterland market of Gothenburg since it could attract some transit flows from Baltic ports to transoceanic ports to which Gothenburg at present lack direct connections.
+It may also expand the hinterland market of Gothenburg since it could attract some transit flows from Baltic ports to transoceanic ports to which Gothenburg at present lacks direct connections.